cksystemsteaching/selfie/manuscript/encoding.md

 ./selfie: 0 global variables, 1 procedures, 1 string literals
 ./selfie: 1 calls, 2 assignments, 1 while, 0 if, 0 return
-./selfie: 600 bytes generated with 145 instructions and 20 bytes of data ./selfie: this is selfie's mipster executing manuscript/code/hello-world-minified.c with 1MB of memory Hello World!manuscript/code/hello-world-minified.c: exiting with exit code 0 ./selfie: this is selfie's mipster terminating manuscript/code/hello-world-minified.c ...
+./selfie: 600 bytes generated with 145 instructions and 20 bytes of data ./selfie: this is selfie's mipster executing manuscript/code/hello-world-minified.c with 1MB of physical memory Hello World!manuscript/code/hello-world-minified.c: exiting with exit code 0 and 0.00MB of mallocated memory ./selfie: this is selfie's mipster terminating manuscript/code/hello-world-minified.c with exit code 0 and 0.00MB of mapped memory
+...
 ```